MrMathematician/Fast-Application-Switcher/README.md

 supported by most desktop environments, and this is what this project aims to resolve.

 ## Notes
-1. You can easily change the `Alt`, `J` and `K` keys to any keys of your liking in the main.cpp in the control loop. of using a simple desktop environment.
+You can easily change the `Alt`, `J` and `K` keys to any keys of your liking in the main.cpp in the control loop. of using a simple desktop environment.
-2. This only works on X11.